ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/cluster-configuration.markdown

 {PANEL:Cluster.StatsStabilizationTimeInSec}

-As a cluster node, time in seconds in which it takes to timeout operation between two cluster nodes.
+As a cluster node, time in seconds in which it takes to timeout an operation between two cluster nodes.

 - **Type**: `int`
 - **Default**: `5`